MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 - MSTEAM2,C:\Program Files\WindowsApps\MSTeams*8wekyb3d8bbwe\ms-teams.exe

 1. Wildcard support is available in:
   a.
-VDA 2206 CR
+VDA 2206 CR.
   b.
-VDA 2203 LTSR from CU2 onwards
+VDA 2203 LTSR from CU2 onwards.
-2. The VDA machines must be rebooted for the policy to take effect
+2. The VDA machines must be rebooted for the policy to take effect.

 #### Citrix App Protection and Microsoft Teams compatibility